-The Civil Service Recruitment website noted below provides general information on careers in the Civil Service.
+The Civil Service Careers website provides lots of information and you can search for job on the recruitment website noted below.
 You can get information on the wide range of government departments and agencies from that website and from the GOV.UK website, also noted below.

 The following organisations may be able to provide further information.

 This website gives information about all government services and departments.

 Was this article useful?